Why Employee Onboaring Is More Than Induction?

 Ideally, existing employees would know the name and the role of the new employee.
-The simple way to do this, is to have employees meet the new person right away.
-For some, meeting many people at once on already nervous first day, can be too overwhelming, so you could instead choose to wear name badges, which help with avoiding the awkwardness of office icebreakers.
+The simple way to do this is to have employees meet the new person right away.
+For some, meeting many people at once on the already nervous first day can be too overwhelming, so you could instead choose to wear name badges, which help with avoiding the awkwardness of office icebreakers.

-Induction is the most admin-heavy part of employee integration and is primarly handled by HR manager.
+Induction is the most admin-heavy part of employee integration and is primarily handled by the HR manager.

 Company culture is something that is hard to put into words.